 Within the terms of the insurance there will be a section which refers to how often visits must be done to a property whilst occupied and also whilst unoccupied and to make a record of the visits.
 If you do not do the visits as specified, then the insurer is at liberty to reject your claim.
 If you have changed insurer and not informed the agent, then that visit frequency may have changed.
 Similarly, it is the landlord’s responsibility to make sure the agent does the visits as per the required frequency.

 Another point which is worth checking in the policy wording is how the cover may change if the property has been empty for a while.
 Normally after a period of time of un-occupancy, usually 45 days or 60 days, insurers will reduce the cover to what is known as “Basic Perils”, unfortunately with the acronym of FLEA cover – Fire Lightening Earthquake and Aircraft, although the liability component stays in force.

 Issue for FHL as opposed to BTL

 We will not go into the issues on taxation of FHL.
-FHL is still treated by HMRC as a business even if you do not spend 20 hours a week on it and even if you go through an agent.
+A Furnished Holiday Let (FHL) is still treated by HMRC as a business.
 Tax treatment is very different to BTL and we will not go into all the areas pertinent to FHL.
 We strongly recommend that you seek the advice of a qualified accountant.